JinwooOh/statusreport/README.md

 # Overview

-Status Report is the web application to replace spreadsheet based reporting system in Online Program Development
+Status Report is the web application to replace spreadsheet based reporting system.

 # Usage